falsetto/divvy-up/README.md

 `$ bundle exec foreman start`

-Note: Rails test are not currently executed by Foreman as the exit code from the Rake task kills the entire Foreman process.
+Note: Rails tests are not currently executed by Foreman as the exit code from the Rake task kills the entire Foreman process.
 Until I can figure out how to remedy this, you'll need to run Rails tests by hand:

 `$ bundle exec rake test`